saucelabs/sauce-docs/docs/secure-connections/sauce-connect/proxy-tunnels.md

 * Selenium Relay itself is an extra dependency that can impact test performance
 * It's not compatible with our [High Availability Setup](/secure-connections/sauce-connect/setup-configuration/high-availability) because all traffic must be routed through a specific listener.

 For best test performance, we recommend sticking with HTTPS to connect with Sauce Labs or if you use a corporate proxy to control outbound traffic.
-Should you decide to enable the Selenium Relay, set the listener port with the `-P`, `--se-port` command (as described in the [Sauce Connect Proxy Command Line Quick Reference Guide](/dev/cli/sauce-connect-proxy)) and substitute the name of the server where Sauce Connect Proxy is installed for ondemand.saucelabs.com:
+Should you decide to enable the Selenium Relay, set the listener port with the [`-P (--se-port)`](/dev/cli/sauce-connect-proxy/#--se-port) command and substitute the name of the server where Sauce Connect Proxy is installed for ondemand.saucelabs.com:

 ```bash
 public static final String URL = "http://" + USERNAME + ":" + ACCESS_KEY + "@mymachine.mydomain.com:4445/wd/hub";